kangst3r/Wazuh-SIEM-Lab/README.md

 ## Agent Registration (Manager Side)

-Run the following command into the terminal:
+Run the following command into the terminal to manager your agents:
 ```bash
 sudo /var/ossec/bin/manage_agents
 ```